RubenDarioGuerreroNeira/RubenDarioGuerreroNeira/README.md

 This enables efficient searching for availability and appointment scheduling.
 Technologies and Tools:

+Telegram Bot Integration:

+The API has an integrated Telegram bot called "Cita Médica."
+The active functionalities of this bot include:

+Finding the nearest hospital center from your location.
+Answering any questions about symptoms or medications, with responses provided by the AI.
+Upcoming features include scheduling medical appointments, displaying specialists, and showing clinic hours.

 NestJS: Node.js framework for building scalable and maintainable applications.
 TypeORM: ORM for interacting with the database, simplifying entity and relationship management.
 PostgreSQL: Robust relational database for storing information.